Oil closes at highest level since March on vaccine trials, Biden transition

 The group known as OPEC+ is expected to roll over those cuts into 2021 after meeting Nov.
 30 to Dec.
 1, following technical talks this week.

-In addition, the Trump administration gave Democrat Joseph Biden access to resources that will enable him to take over in January after delaying for weeks despite Trump’s loss in the Nov.
-3 presidential election.
+In addition, the administration of President Donald Trump, a Republican, gave the Democratic president-elect access to resources that will enable him to take over in January after delaying for weeks despite Trump’s loss in the Nov.
+3 election.

 Biden’s early selection of top advisers helped buoy crude futures and equities, which oil often follows.

-The first of this week’s U.S. supply reports is due at 4:30 p.m.
-EST (2130 GMT) from the American Petroleum Institute.

-U.S. crude oil inventories are seen rising slightly last week, while distillate stockpiles likely declined for the 10th straight week, an extended Reuters poll showed.
-[EIA/S]

-Additional reporting by Alex Lawler and Jessica Jaganathan; Editing by Marguerita Choy, David Goodman, Nick Zieminski and Cynthia Osterman
+Reporting by Laila Kearney in New York; Additional reporting by Alex Lawler and Jessica Jaganathan in London; Editing by Cynthia Osterman and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.